SolaceLabs/solace-integration-guides/docs/_guides/red-hat-jboss-fuse-v6.md

 ##### Configure the Server Certificate

 Before, starting, here is some background detail on the server certificate required by the Solace Message Router.
-This is from the [Solace-FP] section “Setting a Server Certificate”
+This is from the [Solace-FP] section "Setting a Server Certificate"

 ```
     To enable the exchange of information through TLS/SSL-encrypted SMF service, you must set the TLS/SSL server